gbmhunter/blog/content/electronics/circuit-design/digital-logic/gates/_index.md

 {{% figure src="xor-gate-made-from-nors.svg" width="600px" caption="A XOR gate made exclusively from NOR gates." %}}

 Whilst it is intuitive how a AND or OR gate should work with more than 2 inputs, that same cannot be said for a XOR gate.
 Should the output be TRUE only if exactly one input is TRUE?
 Should the output be TRUE if at least 1 but not all of the inputs are TRUE?
 Or should the output be TRUE if one input is TRUE, FALSE for 2 inputs TRUE, TRUE again for 3 inputs TRUE, e.t.c?
+So in general, a XOR gate with more than 2 inputs is ill-defined.
+However, there are a few other names used for logic that performs some of these functions:

 1. *Output TRUE only if 1 and only 1 input is TRUE*.
 This is called a _one-hot detector_.
 However, this is rarely seen in practise.
 1. *Output TRUE only if an odd number of inputs are TRUE*.
 This is called a _parity generator_ or _modulo-2 adder_.
-This is more commonly implemented behaviour for a XOR gate with more than 2 inputs.

 XOR gates are used for: